Quantum complexity in gravity, quantum field theory, and quantum information science: Epilogue

 \textit{Complexio:} The partnership between quantum information theorists and high-energy physicists is promising.
 However, I heard that computer scientists have been suspicious of the duality proposed between volume and quantum complexity in the AdS/CFT correspondence.

 \textit{Sofia:} You heard correctly.
 This skepticism led to the research topic that debuted in~\cite{Bouland:2019pvu}: the holographic dictionary's complexity.
-According to Sec.~\ref{ssec:pseudorandomness}, translating between complexity and volume takes time unless quantum gravity allows for more computational power than a quantum computer.
+According to Sec.~\ref{ssec:pseudorandomness}, translating between complexity and volume takes a lot of time unless quantum gravity allows for more computational power than a quantum computer.
 Computer scientists have proposed that the holographic dictionary might be highly complex.
 Their argument extends beyond the complexity=volume conjecture to other holographic complexity conjectures.
 Followup work focused on the duality between area and entanglement entropy~\cite{akers2024holographic}.
 Still, we are not certain for which entries the holographic dictionary is complex.
 Ramifications will include our ability to study quantum gravity through quantum computing.

 \textit{Sagredo:} These holographic concerns bring to mind your earlier claim that, even in the absence of any duality, quantum complexity merits studying within quantum information theory.
-Sofia has already pointed out some open quantum-information-theoretic problems centered on quantum complexity.
+Sofia, you have already pointed out some open quantum-information-theoretic problems centered on quantum complexity.
 Can you list more?

 \textit{Sofia:} Certainly; I have three in mind.
 According to Sec.~\ref{sec:what_is_quantum_complexity}, physicists do not know how random quantum circuits can realize the switchback effect.
 Such a realization would strengthen the relationship between quantum chaos and random quantum circuits.